bigcapitalhq/bigcapital/CONTRIBUTING.md

 ---

+## Local Setup Prerequisites
+ - The application currently supports **Node.js v14.x**.
+Please ensure that you are using this version of Node.js when developing. (use [nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to switch between node versions)

 ## Contribute to Backend

 - Clone the `bigcapital` repository and `cd` into `bigcapital` directory.
+- Create `.env` file by copying `.env.example` file to `.env`.
+(The ``.env.example`` file has all the necessary values of variables to start development directly).
 - Install all npm dependencies of the monorepo, you don't have to change directory to the `backend` package. just hit these command on root directory and it will install dependencies of all packages.

 ```